-AWS Community Day events are one-day, community-led conferences where event logistics and content is planned, sourced, and delivered by community leaders.
+AWS Community Day events are community-led conferences where event logistics and content is planned, sourced, and delivered by community leaders.
 They feature technical discussions, workshops, and hands-on labs led by expert AWS users and industry leaders from around the world.
 Community Day events deliver a peer-to-peer learning experience, providing developers with a venue for them to acquire AWS knowledge in their preferred way: from one another.
 In many ways they are events put on "by the community, for the community".

 AWS Community Days have taken place in cities all around the world.
 Click on a city near you to learn more about that event and gain access to the insights shared in that community.